 This keyboard has an onboard, six-track recording feature that lets you record and store up to five songs.
 You may not think that you are ready for recording just yet, but this can actually be another awesome learning tool.
 You can record what you are playing, and then play it back to track your progress.

 This is a great way to be able to hear your mistakes and make corrections while you are learning.
-Once you have learned how to play, you can use this feature to record your own songs.

 But, this keyboard does have velocity sensitive keys, which means that the faster you press a key, the louder it is going to sound in all instrument modes, and it will sound longer when you are playing in piano mode.